Connectoids II: existence of normal trees: Open problems

-Pitz proved \cite{pitz2021proof}*{Theorem~1.2} a forbidden minor characterisation of the existence of normal spanning trees in undirected graphs by combining his characterisation of normal spanning trees via countable colouring number with Bowler, Carmesin, Komj\'{a}th and Reiher's~\cite{bowler2019colouring} characterisation of countable colouring number in undirected graphs.
+Pitz proved \cite{pitz2021proof}*{Theorem~1.2} a forbidden minor characterisation of the existence of normal spanning trees in undirected graphs by combining his characterisation of normal spanning trees via countable colouring number with the first author, Carmesin, Komj\'{a}th and Reiher's~\cite{bowler2019colouring} characterisation of countable colouring number in undirected graphs.

 \begin{problem} Does there exist a forbidden (weak) minor characterisation of the existence of normal spanning trees? \end{problem}